MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 > Every class should embody only about 3-5 distinct responsibilities

+Based on Grady Booch's comments a class can still be a good class and have more than one responsibility.

+Let's look at a practical example of this.
+Let's look at a REPL.

 What is a single responsibility of a REPL?

-- It has at least 3 responsibilities!
+By it's very definition a REPL reads, evaluates, prints & loops.
+It has at least 3 responsibilities!

-- The REPL's responsibility is to bind things together?
+One could argue that the REPL's responsibility is to bind things together but that seems to be very wishy washy.

-If you push SRP you realize it doesn't really work well at this level.
+> If you push SRP you realize it doesn't really work well at this level.
+Classes can have more than one responsibility.

-#### Deeper Irony

-If you read Robert C Martin section he wrote in 97 things every programmer should know you get another idea of what Robert C Martin meant.
+However there is a deeper irony in SRP.
+If you read Robert C Martin section he wrote in 97 things every programmer should know you get another idea of what he meant about SRP.

 Single reason for change is not the same as single responsibility.